 Relevant Transporter, Independent Gas Transporter or Relevant Shipper adopting the proposal (where that proposal made is in respect of an Individual Network Code),

-shall (as the case may be) as it considers appropriate modify that adopted Modification Proposal having regard to better facilitating the achievement of the Relevant Objectives and having had regard to any other matter (including, but without limitation, representations (if any) received (in accordance with these Rules) from each Transporter, Users, Independent Gas Transporters, Non-Code Parties, Third Party Participants and otherwise and the report of the relevant Workgroup and discussions at meetings of the Modification Panel) as appropriate.
+shall (as the case may be) as it considers appropriate modify that adopted Modification Proposal having regard to better facilitating the achievement of the Relevant Objectives and having had regard to any other matter (including, but without limitation, representations (if any) received (in accordance with these Rules) from each Transporter, Users, Independent Gas Transporters, Non-Code Parties, Third Party Participants, the CDSP and otherwise and the report of the relevant Workgroup and discussions at meetings of the Modification Panel) as appropriate.

 Time periods

-Notwithstanding any time periods specified in these Rules, in respect of any Modification Proposal or Request the Modification Panel may, from time to time, determine to shorten or lengthen the time period within which any (or all) of the Modification Procedures, Request Procedures or any other procedures is (or are) to be undertaken.
+Notwithstanding any time periods specified in these Rules, in respect of any Modification Proposal or Request the Modification Panel may subject to paragraph 12.5.2, from time to time, determine to shorten or lengthen the time period within which any (or all) of the Modification Procedures, Request Procedures or any other procedures is (or are) to be undertaken.
 If the Modification Panel shall so determine, the Code Administrator shall, so far as consistent with these Rules and the Transporter's Licence, do all acts and things which these Rules specify as acts and things to be done by the Code Administrator within such shorter or longer period of time so as to give effect to such determination.

+Notwithstanding any time periods specified in these Rules, in respect of any Modification Proposal which the Authority reasonably considers is necessary to comply with or implement the Regulation and/or any relevant legally binding decisions of the European Commission and/or the Agency for the Cooperation of Energy Regulators, the Authority may, by direction in writing to a Transporter, specify and/or amend the timetable to apply to each stage of such Modification Proposal and/or the implementation date of such Modification Proposal.

+Where the Authority makes a direction referred to in paragraph 12.5.2 and such direction specifies:

+a timetable in respect of all of the steps specified in these Rules as applying to such Modification Proposal, the Modification Proposal shall progress in accordance with the timetable specified in such direction (and not the timetable set out in these Rules);

+a timetable in respect of some (but not all) of the steps specified in these Rules as applying to such Modification Proposal (and does not direct that the steps in respect of which no timetable is directed are not to apply to such Modification Proposal), then such Modification Proposal shall proceed on the basis of the timetable specified in the direction (in respect of the steps specified in the direction) and the timetable set out in these Rules (in respect of all other steps specified in these Rules as applying to such Modification Proposal);

+an implementation date in respect of such Modification Proposal but specifies no timetable to apply to such Modification Proposal in relation to these Rules, then the Transporter to whom the direction is made by the Authority shall notify the Secretary of the timetable that the Transporter reasonably believes ought to apply to such Modification Proposal in order to achieve the directed implementation date, and such notified timetable shall apply for the purposes of these Rules in relation to such Modification Proposal.

+Until such time as the Authority makes a direction referred to in paragraph 12.5.2, the Modification Proposal shall proceed in accordance with the Modification Procedures.

 Consequences of the Rules and Confidentiality